gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 	??? warning "If the game does not start"
 		Try to install :material-file-download:`vcredist_x86.exe` that's in your game folder.

-		Alternatively, your PC may not support DXVK - remove :fontawesome-solid-gears:`d3d9.dll` from the game folder or try async 1.10.3 from [additional mods](#additional-mods).
+		Alternatively, your PC may not support DXVK - remove :fontawesome-solid-gears:`d3d9.dll` from the game folder or try other versions from [additional mods](#additional-mods).
 	??? warning "My game is behaving strangely/my game is crashing randomly" Disable mods one by one to see the culprit by editing :material-file-edit:`modloader.ini` in :material-folder:==modloader== or deleting mods in :material-folder:==update==.
 [Let me know if you find the problem](contact-me.md).
 === "1.2.0.59"